-Employees are also forbidden to use and or install any hardware or software programs, without the consent of the County's Information Technology Director, and contrary to the defined limits of their use as provided in the contracts and licenses the County has with hardware and software program providers.
+Information stored on electronic media should only be deleted in compliance with the County's record retention policies and federal and state law.
+Unless in an employee's authorized job responsibilities, employees are not authorized to retrieve or read any e-mail messages that are not sent to them nor should they attempt to gain access to another employee's messages.
+Employees are forbidden to use and or install any hardware or software programs, without the consent of the County's Chief Information Officer, and contrary to the defined limits of their use as provided in the contracts and licenses the County has with hardware and software program providers.

-While some Department Heads/Elected Officials allow their employees to use electronic or social media for reasonable personal use, each employee should determine from their supervisor how "reasonable personal use" is defined within their department.
-Reasonable personal use may not interfere with an employee's job duties or the duties of other employees, nor should it be performed within normal work hours.
+While some Department Heads/Elected Officials allow their employees to use electronic or social media for reasonable limited personal use, each employee should determine from their supervisor how "reasonable limited personal use" is defined within their department.
+Reasonable limited personal use is not to interfere with the work of the employee or any other employees nor is it to be performed within normal work hours.

-An employee found in violation of the County's electronic media policy may be subjected to disciplinary action up to and including the termination of their employment.
+An employee found in violation of the County's electronic and social media policy may be subjected to disciplinary action up to and including immediate termination.